 AF after cardiac surgery — The approach to the patient at risk of AF after cardiac surgery is discussed separately.
 (See "Atrial fibrillation and flutter after cardiac surgery".)

 Long-term antiplatelet therapy — Combined therapy with either aspirin or aspirin plus a P2Y12 inhibitor and an anticoagulant may be reasonable in selected AF patients with coronary artery disease, especially those with recent acute coronary syndromes or those who have received coronary stents or coronary artery bypass surgery, for whom the potential benefits may outweigh the increased risk of hemorrhage [78-80].
 These issues are discussed in detail separately.
-(See "Triple antithrombotic therapy in patients with cardiovascular disease", section on 'Efficacy' and "Chronic anticoagulation after acute coronary syndromes" and "Management of antithrombotic therapy in patients receiving long-term oral anticoagulation undergoing percutaneous coronary intervention", section on 'Elective patients'.)
+(See "Triple antithrombotic therapy in patients with cardiovascular disease", section on 'Efficacy' and "Chronic anticoagulation after acute coronary syndromes" and "Periprocedural management of antithrombotic therapy in patients receiving long-term oral anticoagulation undergoing percutaneous coronary intervention", section on 'Elective patients'.)

 As discussed above, neither aspirin alone nor in combination with clopidogrel is as effective as warfarin in preventing stroke.
 However, the combination of antiplatelet with anticoagulant increases the risk of bleeding compared to either alone .
 Thus, for patients with indications for both therapies, any potential benefit must take into account an increased risk of bleeding with concomitant antiplatelet and anticoagulant therapy.
 (See 'Aspirin monotherapy' above and 'Potential alternatives to anticoagulant monotherapy' above.)